I love crepinettes. Think of them as sausage patties wrapped in a blanket of fat. Learn to use caul fat and it’ll change your cooking.

 As a Jersey boy, hot Italian sausage has been a part of my life forever.
 Here’s my recipe for this classic link.

 If there is one perfect recipe for Canada goose breasts, this is it.
 Pastrami.
-It’s a staple in delis all over the country, and it is normally cured beef (like corned beef), that’s then coated in coriander and black pepper and smoked.
-Well, it’s just as good with a goose breast!
+Cured like corned beef, then coated in coriander and black pepper and smoked.

 In this episode of Hunt Gather Talk, meat maven and culinary professor Bob del Grosso and I talk about curing hams and other whole muscles, like duck or goose breasts, loins, bresaola and smaller, boneless hams.

 In this episode of Hunt Gather Talk, I talk with my friend Christian Spinillo about getting into the craft of making salami and other dry-cured sausages.
 We discuss equipment, sanitation, good books to read on the subject, we walk you through the whole process.